VitorNoguchi/Mastemind_HTML/README.md

 **Forms.py**

 Consists in two classes:
-	RegistrationForms: Requires the username, password and confirmpassword from the player.
+	RegistrationForms: Requires the username, email from the player.
-	AttemptForms: Requires the username, password and the new guess from the player.
+	AttemptForms: Requires the username, email and the new guess from the player.

 **MongoDB.py**